“And what is your relationship to the patient?” the admitting nurse asks.

 My girlfriend and I now jokingly refer to those harrowing hours as “The Night I Was Her Wife.”
 I tease her mercilessly by singing the chorus to Beyoncé’s All The Single Ladies:

 If you liked it then you should have put a ring on it Oh, oh, oh!
 Oh, oh, oh, oh...

-This is not meant as a hint for her to propose marriage to me before somebody else scoops me up.
-Nor do I intend to make a proposal of my own any time soon.
+I’m not suggesting she should propose marriage to me before somebody else scoops me up.
+I don’t intend to make a proposal of my own any time soon either.
 That’s not even on our radar.
-But it feels good – days later – to kid each other about the night that terrified both of us.
+But it feels good – days later – to make jokes about that scary night.

-Thankfully, the scare has passed.
+The scare has passed.
 Her prognosis is excellent.
-But, it is painfully obvious, that as women of a certain age, we’ve come into each other’s lives with some medical baggage.
-Frankly, I don’t see why this should dissuade either one of us from venturing into love.
+But, it’s painfully obvious, that as women of a certain age, we’ve come into each other’s lives with some potentially heavy medical baggage.
+And yet, I don’t see why this should discourage either one of us from venturing into romance, or even love!

 For whatever reason, the Universe saw fit for us to connect in our “later” years.
 There is more life behind us than ahead of us.
-That’s our reality.
+That’s simply our reality.

-So after a fretful night in the E.R., here’s what I know for sure: from this day forward, in sickness or in health, for better or worse, ring or no ring, as her girlfriend, her lover, her wife, whatever she chooses to call me – every moment we get to be together is all the more precious.
+From this day forward, in sickness or in health, for better or worse, ring or no ring, as her girlfriend, her lover, her wife, whatever she chooses to call me – every moment we get to be together is all the more precious.
 Even in the best of circumstances, our time is limited.

 So, Universe, You have my attention.
 I hear the questions You have aimed at my heart: